SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>OPC UA</td>
-<td>In case of bad connectivity or network delay there was the possibility that a gateway device went to the state of being disconnected.
+<td>In case of bad connectivity or network delay gateway devices could go to a state where they were disconnected.
 This resulted in operation execution being suspended.
 This issue is now resolved.</td>
 <td>DM-2037</td>
 <td>10.18.0.30</td>
 <td>Messaging Service</td>